Gardner: Marijuana Banking Would Pass Senate If Vote Were Held

-There's little doubt in Senator Cory Gardner's mind that a marijuana banking bill would be approved if it actually went to a vote, but getting that measure in front of his Senate colleagues has been a slog.
+There's little doubt in Senator Cory Gardner's mind that a marijuana banking bill would be approved if it were taken to a full vote of the U.S. Senate, but getting that measure in front of his colleagues has been a slog.

-Where's the roadblock?
-Before the SAFE Banking Act — a successful House bill pushed by Representative Ed Perlmutter that would create federal protection for financial institutions serving state-legal marijuana businesses — can reach the Senate floor, it has to get through the Senate Banking Committee, and Chair Mike Crapo has a load of issues with legal marijuana.
-The Republican from Idaho has voiced concerns over the potency of legal pot and industry marketing tactics, among other things.
+So where's the roadblock?
+Before the SAFE Banking Act — a bill sponsored by Representative Ed Perlmutter that would create federal protection for financial institutions serving state-legal marijuana businesses, which made it out of the U.S. House — reaches the Senate floor, it has to get through the Senate Banking Committee, and Chair Mike Crapo has a load of issues with legal marijuana.
+The Idaho Republican has voiced concerns over everything from the potency of legal pot to the industry's marketing tactics.

 We Believe Local Journalism is Critical to the Life of a City